 Talk About The Birds, Bees, And Pornhubs

 You’ve definitely had sex (tada, a kid), but most dads don’t do a sufficient job of talking about sex in a straightforward, giggle-free way.
 When you don’t say anything, your kid’s peers do the talking for you.
 You’ve seen your son’s friends.
-They’re fine wingmen in Call Of Duty, but they don’t know anything about that booty.
+They’re fine wingmen in Call Of Duty, but they don’t know anything about sex.

 Hawkes says, ask your son if he wants to be a “porn man or a real man.”
 Explain to him that a porn man is into self-gratification, self-indulgence, and domination.
 He’s living in a fantasy world inspired by Dan Bilzerian’s Instagram account.
 A real man, on the other hand, is interested in self-control, offers protection and commitment, and lives in a real world where he’s earned the respect of his family and the people around him.

 He also says to open up the lines of communication by encouraging your kids to ask questions like “When did you no longer like Mom, but you knew you loved her?” says Hawkes.
 It’s a conversation that will lead to others.
 He also says to start bringing up sexual topics during the elementary school years, because unfortunately, that’s when it starts to get real nowadays.

 As the warrior poets of the Wu-Tang Clan once said: Cash rules everything around me.
 Yet, despite how many dolla, dolla bills you have, most know very little about being responsible with money.
 And those little people you’re spending it on know even less.
 Hawkes advises you make up for the lack of financial literacy lessons in schools by doing it yourself.